 A tenth measure consisting of aid in the form of subsidised loans (and partial capital rebates on these loans) granted at favourable interest rates to certain larger SMEs (more than 150 employees and more than EUR 21 million turnover) and large enterprises.
 This measure is part of the larger programme "Financial shield for large enterprises".
 The estimated budget is EUR 1.6 billion (29 May).
 The scheme has been amended to extend the period of application to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 (16 March 2021).

 An eleventh measure consisting of aid in the form of recapitalisation instruments, in particular equity instruments (acquisition of ordinary and preferred shares in public and private companies) and hybrid capital instruments (convertible bonds and loans).
 The scheme will be administered by the Polish Development Fund and comes with stringent conditions in terms of governance, renumeration and exit.
 The aid will be granted to certain larger SMEs (more than 150 employees and more than EUR 21 million turnover) and large enterprises.
-This measure is part of the larger program "Financial shield for large enterprises".
+This measure is part of the larger program

+"Financial shield for large enterprises".
 The estimated budget is EUR 1.6 billion (11 June).
 The scheme has been amended to extend the period of application to 30 September 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 (16 March 2021).

 A twelfth measure consisting of aid in the form of interest rate subsidies to companies active in the primary agriculture sector.
 The interest rate subsidy can be up to 2% for SMEs and 1% for large enterprises on the interest due on loans from commercial banks up to a max. of EUR 100.000.
 The estimated budget of the scheme is EUR 9 million (12 June).
-The scheme was amended to extend its period of application to 30 June 2021 (25 November).
+The scheme was amended to extend its period of application to 30 June 2021 (25 November) and further amended to extend the period of application to 31 December 2021 (20 April 2021).

-A thirteenth measure consisting of aid in the form of repayable advantages and direct grants for COVID-19 related R&D, and investments in testing- and COVID-19 related products production facilities.
+A thirteenth measure consisting of aid in the form of repayable advantages and direct grants for COVID-19 related R&D, and investments in testing-and COVID-19 related products production facilities.
 The estimated budget is EUR 449 million (18 June).
 The scheme has been amended to extend the period of application to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 (16 March 2021).

 A fourteenth measure consisting of a State guarantee on factoring products, covering namely recourse and reverse factoring.
 The estimated budget is EUR 2.6 billion (23 July).
 The scheme has been amended to extend the period of application to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 (16 March 2021).